nimzi/FunctionalProgramming/README.md

     | Admin a when isAuthenticated AdminAuthEvidence u -> //...
 ```

 Still too complicated?
-Well, we could have generalized over (or unified) the user datatypes directly without the use of teh _evidence pattern_ above.
+Well, we could have generalized over (or unified) the user datatypes directly without the use of the _evidence pattern_ above.
 Our `isAuthenticated` generic function could have been implemented as a **regular** function over the `User` **sum type**.
 As simple as that.
 In fact languages such as Typescript and Scala3 allow the declarations with even less ceremony via **nameless sum types** where we declare a function argument as being either a `GuestUser` or an `AdminUser`.
 This approach is made yet more ergonomic by the excellent **pattern matching** capabilities of modern programming languages.

 We would define our users as before.